Monitoring the COVID-19 epidemic with nationwide telecommunication data: Materials and methods

 where

 is the hierarchical linear predictor.
-In this model, $\exp \eta^{(k,s)}_{it} = (\mu^{(k,s)}(Y_{it}))/E_i$ is the expected number of reported positive cases in canton $i$ on day $t$ relative to the canton population size (sometimes called the relative risk in spatial epidemiological modeling \cite{Riebler.2016, Asmarian.2019}).
+In this model, $\exp \eta^{(k,s)}_{it} = (\mu^{(k,s)}(Y_{it}))/E_i$ is the expected number of reported positive cases in canton $i$ on day $t$ relative to the canton population size (sometimes called the relative risk in spatial epidemiology \cite{Riebler.2016, Asmarian.2019}).
 The model for the daily growth in reported cases can then be written as

 The conditional variance of $Y_{it}$ given mobility variable $k$ lagged by $s$ days is given by

 where $\zeta^{(k,s,Y)}$ is the overdispersion parameter.

 For simplicity, we use the same notation for variables and parameters in this model as in the model used for the effect of policy measures on mobility (but the estimated parameters have, of course, a different interpretation and values).
 The superscript $(k,s)$ is attached to parameters to indicate that their values depend on the choice of mobility variable $k$ and its lag $s$.